About Our Adoption Programs

 About the Dogs in Our Program

 All dogs in the THE RED DOG PROJECT and at DOG DAYS events are up to date on all age appropriate shots, spayed or neutered, dewormed, heartworm tested and usually microchipped.
-We expect good health but dogs are living beings and, as such, they may feel punk after the stress of an adoption event and/or a new home.
-Make sure you speak with our representative before at the adoption check out table so they can review your veterinary paperwork to answer any of your questions.
+We expect good health but dogs are living beings and, as such, they may feel punk after the stress of an adoption event and extended travel times and the excitement of a new home.
+Make sure you speak with our representative, usually it is a veterinarian, at station 9 during our adoption events so they can review your veterinary paperwork and answer any of your questions.

 RED DOG PROJECT dogs have been in foster for a few weeks before they come available for adoption.
 They have been taught basic commands like “sit”, “leave it”, “wait” as well as good manners: no jumping etc. They are usually housebroken but may have accidents when placed in a new and unfamiliar environment.
 We will give you a notebook from the dog’s handler detailing the dog’s daily schedule, general characteristics and specific likes and dislikes.